logo times and dates

 Madelyn E. Butler, MD

-Since the beginning of her practice in 1994, Madelyn’s contributions to the field have been recognized by both professional organizations and her peers.
-She has served as a leader in the Florida Medical Association (serving as Vice President), has provided public education as Channel 8’s “Medical Expert in OB/GYN” and has received the “Outstanding Physician’s Award”.
-Recently named “The Best OB/GYN Group” by The Florida Medical Journal, Madelyn (and her fellow members of The Woman’s Group) have seen their “best-in-class practice” vision come to fruition.
-In her spare time Madelyn loves to enjoy her family – Bill (married 23 years), Olivia, Christian and Donovan.
+Since beginning her practice in 1994, Madelyn's contributions to the field have been recognized by both processional organizations and her peers.
+She has served as President of the Florida Medical Association and is a delegate to the American Medical Association, She has provided public education as "medical expert in OB/GYN" for Channel 8 and has received the "Outstanding Physician Award".
+Recently named "GYN Group "by the Florida Medical Journal and the Tampa Tribune.
+Madelyn and her partners have seen their vision for a "best in class" practice come closer.
+Madelyn loves to spend time with her family: Bill, her husband, her three children: Olivia, Christina and Donovan and her cats, birds, dog and rabbit.

 Return to top of page